 UNIQA commenced its operations in the Czech insurance market in 1993, originally under the name Česko-rakouská pojišťovna, a.s.
 The company changed its name to UNIQA pojišťovna, a.s. in 2001 as a part of the international strategy of the RBI Group to integrate its insurance business under the brand name UNIQA.
 UNIQA holds a universal insurance licence allowing it to carry out business in the area of both life and non-life insurance.
 As of the date of this Base Prospectus, UNIQA offers most types of insurance products covering all of its clients' insurance needs.
-During the twenty-two years of its existence, UNIQA has consistently been one of the largest insurance companies in the Czech market (source: information from the Insurance Company of the year inquiry made by the Association of Czech Insurance Brokers (Asociace českých pojišťovacích makléřů)).
-As of the date of this Base Prospectus, UNIQA provides its services at more than 150 business locations throughout the Czech Republic and its portfolio includes more than 720,000 insurance policies.
-Annual prescribed premiums of UNIQA amounted to CZK 5.5 billion in 2014.
+During more than twenty-three years of its existence, UNIQA has consistently been one of the largest insurance companies in the Czech market (source: information from the Insurance Company of the year inquiry made by the Association of Czech Insurance Brokers (Asociace českých pojišťovacích makléřů)).
+As of 31 December 2015, UNIQA provided its services at 147 business locations throughout the Czech Republic, its portfolio includes more than 764,000 insurance policies and the annual prescribed premiums of UNIQA amounted to CZK 5.8 billion in 2015 (according to UNIQA's 2015 Annual Report).